U-Tubes page launched

 The United States Marine Band Brass Quintet performed a concert/lecture for the trombone studio on Wednesday, February 17th.
 They masterfully performed some of the classic works from the brass quintet literature, and took questions from the audience.
 In addition, each member of the quintet discussed aspects of their job, and what it is like to be in a service band.

 The Marine Band Brass Quintet is a chamber ensemble within "The President's Own" Marine Band, America’s oldest continuously active professional musical organization.
-For more information about the Marine Band and it's various ensembles, click here.

 Students from the UNT trombone studio made finalist, alternate, or honorable mention in 8 of the 14 ITA Competition categories: